| One of the best aspects of collecting Billiards

 cues that are almost identical, I would almost always purchase the longer

+one.
 I hope that if you are considering starting a

 collection of old cues the suggestions that I have written in this article are